vik-s/quartz/content/projects/writing/short form/Don't be the loudest voice in the room.md

 ---
-title: loudest voice in the room
+title: Don't be the loudest voice in the room
 tags:
-  - workplace
+  - atomic
-project: socialmedia
-date_published:
-status:
-final title:
+style: contrarian
 ---
 You're not doing yourself a favor by being the loudest voice in the room.